lovasoa/marshmallow_dataclass/README.md

 )
 ```

-You can also pass a marshmallow field `NewType`.
+You can also pass a marshmallow field to `NewType`.

 ```python
 import marshmallow